 It is a preferred choice for students and natives before going to school and working.
 It originated in the ancient Aztecs, and “Atolli” was its first name.
 This food is typical during festivals and holidays in Guatemala.

 There are some superstitions about this food.
 The Guatemalan said that the dish wouldn’t be delicious when more than one person stirred the pot.
 The dessert will curdle if there is a pregnant woman in the room.
-And, it will be bitter if a person with a bad mood touches it.
+And, it will be bitter if someone in a bad mood touches it.

 Quesadilla is a Guatemalan’s favorite choice after each meal.
 The soft sponge cake is pretty famous in the Zacapa region of Guatemala.
 Especially the fantastic aroma of cakes will fascinate you immediately.